Sukecz/birdnetgo-esp32-rtsp-mic/README.md

 | 2.4 GHz antenna (IPEX/U.FL) | optional | If your board/revision uses external antenna | [AliExpress](https://www.aliexpress.com/item/1005008490414283.html) |

 > **Sourcing note:** Links are provided for convenience and may change over time.
 Always verify the exact part (e.g., **ICS-43434**) in the listing before buying.
+> **Antenna note:** If you run this firmware on a board without the XIAO ESP32-C6 RF switch (or you use only the internal antenna), comment out the GPIO3/GPIO14 antenna block in `setup()` to avoid forcing those pins.

 ---